-Moved by Trustee Burtnik Seconded by Trustee Burkholder THAT move back into the In Camera Session.
+Moved by Trustee Burtnik

+THAT move back into the In Camera Session.

 The Niagara Catholic District School Board moved back into the In Camera Session of the Special Board Meeting at 11:20 a.m. and reconvened at 11:30 a.m.